JoryYogurtsever/blog-template/README.md

  FIREBASE_API=
  URL= </code><br>
 "URL can be set to localhost in the development environment and the live url in production"<br>
 "NEXT_PUBLIC_BASE_URL should be the production url.
-It is used for sitemap generation"
+It is used for sitemap generation"<br>
 <code> NEXT_PUBLIC_BASE_URL=
  UMAMI_CODE_SOURCE=
  UMAMI_WEBSITE_ID=